datopian/ckan-cloud-docker/README.md

 2. Reset any repo changes that might have accidentally been commited: `git reset --mixed HEAD`
 3. Create a diff file with any changes in the current branch (for example, values manually added to `.ini` files, etc.—this file will be read later in a script): `git diff > configs.diff`
 4. Stash all local changes: `git stash`
-5. Pull the latest changes: `git pull` (**Important**: don't stop your instance yet—make sure it's still running when you pull this, as you need to run the next few commands on your _current_ instance, and the commands only exist in the latest codebase)
+5. Pull the latest changes: `git pull` (**Important**: Don't stop your instance yet—make sure it's still running when you pull this, as you need to run the next few commands on your _current_ instance, and the commands only exist in the latest codebase)
-6. Run the config updater script: `make config-upgrade O=vital-strategies` (this will output any variables that have changed—you will need to enter these values when you run `make secret` later)
+6. Run the config updater script: `make config-upgrade` (this will output any variables that have changed—you will need to enter these values when you run `make secret` later)
-6. Backup the DBs: `make backup-db O=vital-strategies` (confirm that you have `ckan.dump`, `datastore.dump` and `ckan_data.tar.gz` in the current directory after running this command—you can use `ls *.dump` and `ls *.tar.gz` to confirm that the files exist)
+7. Backup the DBs: `make backup-db O=vital-strategies` (confirm that you have `ckan.dump`, `datastore.dump` and `ckan_data.tar.gz` in the current directory after running this command—you can use `ls *.dump` and `ls *.tar.gz` to confirm that the files exist)
-7. Stop the containers: `make stop O=vital-strategies`
+8. Stop the containers: `make stop O=vital-strategies`
-8. (optional and not recommended) If you don't want to use [DataPusher+](https://github.com/dathere/datapusher-plus), you will need to export the following variable every time you start, stop, or build CKAN: `export DATAPUSHER_TYPE=datapusher`
+9. (optional and not recommended) If you don't want to use [DataPusher+](https://github.com/dathere/datapusher-plus), you will need to export the following variable every time you start, stop, or build CKAN: `export DATAPUSHER_TYPE=datapusher`
-9. Create secrets: `make secret` (follow the prompts and make sure to add any values that were output from the config updater script in step 6)
+10. Create secrets: `make secret` (follow the prompts and make sure to add any values that were output from the config updater script in step 6)
-10. Clean and rebuild: `make clean-rebuild O=vital-strategies`
+11. Clean and rebuild: `make clean-rebuild O=vital-strategies`
-11. Run the upgrade script: `make upgrade-db O=vital-strategies`
+12. Run the upgrade script: `make upgrade-db O=vital-strategies`
     - If you have set custom DB names and users, you will need to pass in these options as needed: `make upgrade-db O=vital-strategies CKAN_DB_NAME=<CKAN_DB_NAME> DB_USERNAME=<DB_USERNAME> CKAN_DB_USERNAME=<CKAN_DB_USERNAME> DATASTORE_DB_NAME=<DATASTORE_DB_NAME> DATASTORE_DB_USERNAME=<DATASTORE_DB_USERNAME>`— the default values are: `CKAN_DB_NAME=ckan`, `DB_USERNAME=postgres`, `CKAN_DB_USERNAME=ckan`, `DATASTORE_DB_NAME=datastore`, `DATASTORE_DB_USERNAME=postgres`
     - Copy the API token that's output at the end for step 10
-12. Stop the containers: `make stop O=vital-strategies`
+13. Stop the containers: `make stop O=vital-strategies`
-13. Run `make secret` again and paste the token when prompted (step 13—"Enter Datapusher API token")
+14. Run `make secret` again and paste the token when prompted (step 13—"Enter Datapusher API token")
+15. (optional) If you use extensions like Sentry, S3filestore, or Google Analytics, you will need to manually re-enable them in your `.ini` file (for example, `docker-compose/ckan-conf-templates/vital-strategies-theme-ckan.ini.template`).
+This is because these plugins cannot be enabled on the first run of the new CKAN instance, as the DB will not initialize properly.
+You can enable them by adding the following lines to your `.ini` file.
+If you have a custom theme extension, e.g., `querytool`, it must be the last item in the list.
+For example, if you want to add all 3 of the examples I mentioned, you would update the following line:
+    ```
+    ckan.plugins = image_view text_view recline_view datastore datapusher resource_proxy geojson_view querytool
+    ```
+    to:
+    ```
+    ckan.plugins = image_view text_view recline_view datastore datapusher resource_proxy geojson_view sentry s3filestore googleanalytics querytool
+    ```
+    **Note**: To edit the file, you will need to use `nano`, `vi` or another command line text editor.
+Both `nano` and `vi` should be available on most modern Linux operating systems by default. `nano` is recommended for less experienced users, as it's more user-friendly.

+    To open and edit the file with `nano`, run `nano docker-compose/ckan-conf-templates/vital-strategies-theme-ckan.ini.template`.
+Make your changes, and then, to save and exit, press `ctrl` + `x`, then `y`, then `enter`.
+If you make a mistake, press `ctrl` + `x`, then `n` to exit without saving.

+    To open and edit the file with `vi`, run `vi docker-compose/ckan-conf-templates/vital-strategies-theme-ckan.ini.template`.
+To edit the file, press `i` to enter insert mode.
+To save and exit, press `esc` to exit insert mode, then type `:wq` and press `enter`.
+If you make a mistake, press `esc` to exit insert mode, then type `:q!` and press `enter` to exit without saving.
-14. Start the containers: `make start O=vital-strategies`
+16. Start the containers: `make start O=vital-strategies`
-15. Test and confirm that the migration was successful
+17. Test and confirm that the migration was successful

->**Note**: The first time you visit the DataStore tab for a given resource, it will say "Error: cannot connect to datapusher".
-If you click "Upload to DataStore", this error will go away and the process will complete as expected.
+>**Note**: After the migration, the first time you visit the DataStore tab for any pre-existing resources, you might see "Error: cannot connect to datapusher".
+If you click "Upload to DataStore", this error should go away and the process will complete as expected.
+It's not necessary to go through the resources and remove this error message, as there's actually no issue with DataStore/DataPusher and your old data (it's there and should be working fine)—it's just a UI bug due to switching DBs, which confuses DataPusher.
+It will work as expected for both existing and new resources.

 ### Reverting to the old CKAN 2.7 instance